 I need to drop a class.
 What do I do?

 First, schedule with your Jayhawk Academic Advising advisor to talk about why you need to drop and to make sure that it will not negatively affect your degree progress, GPA, or financial aid.

 The day in which you choose to drop a course also changes how much money you receive back from your student bill.
 KU has 100%, 50%, and 0% refund periods each semester.
 Always check your dates via the KU Academic Calendar!

 Next, check the KU Academic Calendar to see if you can still drop a class online or if you must obtain written permission to drop or join a new class.
 It is better to use the swap feature than to drop and add.

 Notice: Short term/short courses have different academic deadlines than courses that meet for a whole semester.
 Keep track of those deadlines to make sure they don't sneak up on you.

 What if I drop below 12 credit hours?

 Dropping below 12 hours means that you are no longer a full-time student.
 This can have serious consequences for housing, scholarships, financial aid and grants, sports, and insurance coverage, among other things.

-Please talk to an Undergraduate Advising Center advisor or the appropriate academic department before dropping below 12 credit hours.
+Please talk to a Jayhawk Academic Advising advisor or the appropriate academic department before dropping below 12 credit hours.
 Consider your options and the impact before dropping a course by accessing the withdraw considerations resource.